AltropInc/alt/doc/script/TypePromotion.md

 y: uint = 150;
 y_is_greater_than_y := y > x;
 ```
-Here in the expression `x > y`, both `x` and `y` are promoted to int, and the result will be true.
+Here in the expression `x > y`, both `x` and `y` are promoted to long, and the result will be true.
 If we do not do the type promotion and compare the value bits of y and x directly, the result would be false.

 ## Type Promotion and Polymorphism Case